hhplinh/Cancer-classification/README.md

-# An assessment of Meta-Polyp and DUCK-Net models for polyp segmentation:
+# An assessment of Meta-Polyp and DUCK-Net models for polyp segmentation
 Aimed to evaluate the performance of two segmentation models, Meta-Polyp and DUCK-Net, in accurately segmenting polyps.